dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 Alternatively I have seen that some authors create a rails application on the spot which should be all right as long as there is some database connectivity.
-One of those tutorials is this from digital ocean: [https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-puma-and-nginx-on-ubuntu-14-04], which was a little bit confusing since it was difficult to understand which step was related to deployment and which to application development.
+One of those tutorials is this from digital ocean: [https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-puma-and-nginx-on-ubuntu-14-04], which was a little bit confusing, since it was difficult to understand which step was related to deployment and which to application development.

 ## Assumptions